luvit/luvi/README.md

  1. Create your lua program.
 This consists of a folder with a `main.lua` in it's root.
- 2. From somewhere inside your app, type `luvi` to run the current app.
+ 2. Run `luvi` with `LUVI_APP` pointing to your root folder.
- 3. When you are pleased with the result, zip your folder making sure `main.lua` is in the root of the new zip file.
-Then concatenate the `luvi` binary with your zip to form a new binary.
-Mark it as executable and distribute.
+ 3. When you are pleased with the result, *build* your final binary by adding the `LUVI_TARGET` environment variable pointing to where you want the binary created.
+This is a self-contained binary with luvi and you app.

 ## Main API